ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 ekf2: use sensors timestamp for published topics when in replay mode
-message: ekf2: use sensors timestamp for published topics when in replay mode

 when doing fast replay, hrt_absolute_time() will not match the replayed time thus we just use the same timestamp as the input sensors.